snowyu/creation/service/codeclimate.md

 1. From your Dashboard, mouse over the repository's name and click Settings.
 2. Select the Analysis tab.
 3. Click Enable Code Climate Platform.
-4. write the `.codeclimate.yml` file on the root of your repository.
+4. Write the `.codeclimate.yml` file on the root of your repository.

     ```yml
     # For a list of all available engines, see here: